Change the way you think. Change the way you move. Change the way you feel. – Alito Alessi, DanceAbility

-Pilates is a form of exercise that creates length and tone in the muscles rather than bulk.
+Though I pull from various mind-body exercise techniques, Pilates is the foundation that I continue to return to.
+Pilates is a form of exercise that is designed to create elasticity and tone in the muscles and connective tissue.
 The initial focus of the work is core control and accessing your deep muscles.
 The style of the program I will develop for you depends on your needs, goals and interests.
 Workouts vary from quite slow in pace (similar to physical therapy), to very choreographed and dance-like, to strong and athletic based.

 - increases core strength, stability and peripheral mobility